 - Find a safe place and do a hard stop from 40 mph.
 Does the vehicle stop in a straight line, or does it pull to one side, pulsate, or lock up any of the wheels?

 - Inspect the motor oil on the dipstick—it should be honey colored and translucent.
 Dirty oil that's the color of black coffee and has an acrid or sour smell could mean the vehicle has been poorly maintained.
+Learn more about what your motor oil can tell you here.

 - While you're under the hood, look for leaks of oil or coolant and any shiny new parts that may have been recently replaced.
 Coolant should be bright in color and brake fluid should be translucent yellowish and not contaminated.
+Learn how to check essential fluids here.

 - Inspect the transmission fluid—it should be red and translucent.
 Transmission fluid that's darker in color or has a burnt-toast smell means a vehicle that's been run hard, with an overheated and poorly maintained transmission.